Get the Best WordPress Backup

 However, this migration process can take a lot of time.
 Additionally, there’s a good chance of accidentally breaking your custom site along the way.

 A much easier and safer solution is to install a WordPress migration plugin like Duplicator.
-This powerful tool can package your entire local website and migrate it to a live server in just a few steps.
+This powerful tool can back up your entire local website and migrate it to a live server in just a few steps!

 Duplicator Pro plugin

 To get started, choose a subscription for Duplicator Pro.
 Although there is a free version available, Duplicator Pro supports drag-and-drop migrations.
-This feature is essential to move WordPress quickly and get your live site up and running as fast as possible.
+This feature is essential to get your live site up and running as fast as possible.

 After you check out, copy your license key and download Duplicator Pro.
 Then, open the WordPress admin dashboard for your local WordPress site.
 Install and activate the Duplicator plugin.

 Before you start using Duplicator, you’ll need to activate your license.
-Head over to Duplicator Pro » Settings » Licensing and paste your license key:
+Head over to Duplicator Pro » Settings » General and paste your license key.

 Lastly, hit Activate.
 You can now move your local WordPress site to a live server!